Kidney donation

 • Blood laboratory tests

-If these were positive (because these are very lengthy in Germany and sometimes expire quickly before you have gone through the first round, as it is very pronounced), the date of the operation is worked towards and set for the living donation.
+If these were positive (no infection, surgical operation possible) (because these are very lengthy in Germany and sometimes expire quickly before the first round has been completed, as the condition is very pronounced), the operation date for the living donation is worked towards and set.

 With “post-mortem organ donation”, kidney patients are first placed on a waiting list marked “T”.
 T for “transplantable” if all tests are positive.
-If the examinations do not meet the requirements of the rules set by the German Medical Association, the entry is set to “NT“, for “not transplantable“.
+If the examinations do not meet the requirements of the rules set by the respective medical associations, the entry is set to “NT“, for “not transplantable“.
 There is another entry with “HU“.
 This is set in urgent cases (e.g. danger to life) and means “high urgent“.

 These prioritizations (NT,T,HU) are passed on to Eurotransplant by the transplant centers, depending on the assessment of the transplant doctor.